Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 Multi-sensor fusion for localization and state estimation has been widely studied.
 Filtering-~\cite{lynen2013robust,bloesch2017two} and optimization-based methods for moving-horizon~\cite{indelman2013information, kilic2019improved} and batch-optimization~\cite{diehl2009efficient, sandy2019confusion} have been proposed to estimate the current robot state.
 An explicit comparison between both for the case of GNSS \& IMU fusion can be found in~\cite{imuGPS2020}.
 In recent years, many different sensors have been investigated to enable accurate robot localization at large scale, including \ac{LiDAR} sensors~\cite{loam2018,jelavic2022open3d}, cameras~\cite{geneva2020openvins}, \ac{RADAR}~\cite{hong2020radarslam}, wheel odometry~\cite{kilic2019improved}, barometers~\cite{lynen2013robust} and GNSS~\cite{imuGPS2020, baehnemann2022under, cao2022gvins}.
 Multi-sensor fusion and state estimation can be divided into two general paradigms: loosely and tightly coupled fusion.
 In addition, systems can be categorized as \textit{specialized} and application-specific, or \textit{generic} and task-agnostic.
 More tightly coupled systems, such as \ac{LiDAR} inertial odometry~\cite{xu2021fast}, \ac{LiDAR}-visual-inertial odometry~\cite{zhang2015visual} or \ac{LiDAR}-visual-kinematic-inertial odometry~\cite{wisth2022vilens}, have generally shown superior accuracy compared to their loosely coupled counterparts, in particular for non-RTK \ac{GNSS} systems~\cite{falco2017loose}.
 In contrast, for applications where robustness is a primary concern, often deployed by the field robotics community, a combination of tightly coupled subsystems and loosely coupled top-level fusion is prevalent~\cite{khattak2020complementary,superOdometry,ebadi2023present}, as seen during the \textit{DARPA SubT} challenge~\cite{chung2023into}, due to increased flexibility and easier handling of outliers or sensor failures.\looseness=-1

 \paragraph{Specialized Systems} Most proposed frameworks are tailored to particular problems or sensor setups.
 For example, SuperOdometry~\cite{superOdometry}, one of the top-performing odometry systems during the \textit{DARPA SubT} challenge, mixes loose and tight approaches with an IMU-centric architecture.
 Three different specialized factor graphs are deployed and combined in a central formulation.
-Similarly, the WildCat~\cite{ramezani2022wildcat} 3D LiDAR-inertial SLAM system achieved the lowest registration error of the created map against the ground-truth map of the \textit{DARPA SubT} environment.
-Inspired by~\cite{bosse2012zebedee}, the WildCat system uses a continuous-time trajectory representation in a sliding-window LiDAR-inertial mapping module with a pose-graph optimization framework to ensure global consistency.
+Similarly, the WildCat~\cite{ramezani2022wildcat} 3D LiDAR-inertial SLAM system achieved the lowest registration error of the \textit{DARPA SubT} environment.
+WildCat uses a continuous-time trajectory representation in a sliding-window LiDAR-inertial mapping module with a pose-graph optimization framework to ensure global consistency.
 Moreover, other works investigate the tight fusion of IMU and GNSS using Kalman filter variants~\cite{dong2020tightGnss, falco2017loose,imuGPS2020, lee2023mins} and smoothers~\cite{boche2022visual,imuGPS2020,nubert2022graph,baehnemann2022under, cioffi2020tightly,mascaro2018gomsf,cao2022gvins, gnssFGO}, parts of which are discussed in more detail in the context of mixed-environment operation in~\Cref{sec:mixed_environments}.\looseness=-1